 St Thomas a Becket (1118-1170)it is dangerous - st thomas a becket - 29 dec 2017

-Posted in CHRISTMASTIDE!, MARTYRS, MORNING Prayers, QUOTES of the SAINTS, QUOTES on SUFFERING, SAINT of the DAY, The WORD, Uncategorized
+Posted in CHRISTMASTIDE!, MORNING Prayers, QUOTES of the SAINTS, QUOTES on SUFFERING, SAINT of the DAY, The WORD, Uncategorized

 One Minute Reflection – 29 December – Fifth Day of the Octave and the Memorial of St Thomas a Becket